-This document specifies Java language bindings for the Generic Security Services Application Programming Interface version 2 (GSS-API).
-GSS-API version 2 is described in a language-independent format in RFC 2743 [GSSAPIv2-UPDATE].
-The GSS-API allows a caller application to authenticate a principal identity, to delegate rights to a peer, and to apply security services such as confidentiality and integrity on a per-message basis.
+This document specifies Java language bindings for the Generic Security Services Application Programming Interface (GSS-API) version 2.
+GSS-API version 2 is described in a language-independent format in RFC 2743 [RFC2743].
+The GSS-API allows a caller application to authenticate a principal identity, delegate rights to a peer, and apply security services such as confidentiality and integrity on a per-message basis.

-This document and its predecessor, RFC 2853 [RFC2853], leverage the work done by the working group (WG) in the area of RFC 2743 [GSSAPIv2-UPDATE] and the C-bindings of RFC 2744 [GSSAPI-Cbind].
+This document and its predecessors, RFC 2853 [RFC2853] and RFC 5653 [RFC5653], leverage the work done by the working group (WG) in the area of RFC 2743 [RFC2743] and the C-bindings of RFC 2744 [RFC2744].
 Whenever appropriate, text has been used from the C-bindings document (RFC 2744) to explain generic concepts and provide direction to the implementors.

-The design goals of this API have been to satisfy all the functionality defined in RFC 2743 [GSSAPIv2-UPDATE] and to provide these services in an object-oriented method.
+The design goals of this API have been to satisfy all the functionality defined in RFC 2743 [RFC2743] and to provide these services in an object-oriented method.
 The specification also aims to satisfy the needs of both types of Java application developers, those who would like access to a "system-wide" GSS-API implementation, as well as those who would want to provide their own "custom" implementation.

 A system-wide implementation is one that is available to all applications in the form of a library package.
-It may be the standard package in the Java runtime environment (JRE) being used or it may be additionally installed and accessible to any application via the CLASSPATH.
+It may be the standard package in the Java runtime environment (JRE) being used, or it may be additionally installed and accessible to any application via the CLASSPATH.